If you purchase an item through affiliate links within our content, we will earn a commission at no cost to you.

 We get beautiful bluebirds visiting us because they love having fresh water to drink.

-What Mary and I like about this birdbath de-icer (affiliate) is
+What Mary and I like about this birdbath de-icer (Amazon affiliate link) is

 that it's been reliable and has a 3-year warranty (hence why I wrote "save" on the box).